 The minimum unit entered into a partnership with the National Education for Assistance Dog Services (NEADS) back on December 23, 1998.
 The program is a result of corroboration with Sister Pauline Quinn of Casco, Maine, who has aided numerous correctional facilities across the country implement similar programs.

 NEADS is a non-profit organization established to provide Hearing and Service Dogs for people who are deaf or who use wheelchairs.
 These Assistance Dogs become extensions of their owners and bring security, freedom, independence and relief from social isolation to their partners.

 NEADS is one of the oldest and largest programs of its kind.
 Since 1976, NEADS has trained over 500 working dogs for service across the United States.

-NCCI was the first Massachusetts Department of Correction facility to incorporate this program.
-It has since expanded to the minimum security facilities at MCI-Framingham on September 28, 1999, and was at MCI-Shirley Minimum on February 4, 2000 until their closing on June 30, 2002.
-The Northeastern Correctional Center took over for MCI-Shirley.
-MCI Plymouth has also joined into this program.
+The Minimum Unit at NCCI was the first Massachusetts Department of Correction facility to incorporate this program.
+Has since expanded to the medium security portion of the facility and to other sites within the department.
 The program is very much in line with the Department's Vision Statement to offer the inmates opportunities for positive behavioral change and optimize community reparation efforts while working collaboratively with the community and other agencies.
 Under the direction of both Department of Correction staff and the NEADS trainers, the inmates raise the pups teaching them basic obedience and other skills (such as retrieving dropped articles, turning lights on and off, and opening doors) that are needed to prepare them for their future career as service dogs.
 According to the NEADS staff, the Prison Pup program has expedited the training process and has resulted in a reduction of the waiting list for service dogs.